go to text

 [Diver] Hideshun Akahira

-Mikuniya Construction is broadly divided into five departments: civil engineering, marine engineering, diving, salvage, and investigation and surveying.
-The Kashima Branch Diving Team, which I belong to, has the opportunity to be involved in all five departments and must handle a wide variety of tasks, including construction and internal work.
+MIKUNIYA Construction is broadly divided into five departments: civil engineering, marine engineering, diving, salvage, and surveying.
+The Kashima Branch Diving Team, to which I belong, has the opportunity to be involved in all five departments, and we have to deal with a wide variety of tasks, including construction and internal work.

 Diving work involves a variety of tasks, including underwater surveys (such as underwater magnetic surveys), rubble leveling, excavation, welding and cutting, block installation, and many others.
 In addition to restrictions on visibility, movement, and sound, the diving conditions limit the time and scope of work, but the work itself is no different from land-based work.
 However, because we are underwater, we are constantly teetering alongside danger and there is a high possibility of a serious accident occurring, so we take careful crisis management measures and work with a sense of urgency every day.